gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

-The phrasing of the retrospective questions matters, because some questions invite judgement and some questions inspire creativity and observation.
+The phrasing of the retrospective questions matters, because some questions invite judgement and some questions inspire creativity and
+observation:

-I like to replace the question "What didn't go so well?" with "What would I like to improve?"
+* Try to replace the question "What didn't go so well?" with "What would I like to improve?"

-I also like the framing with "Anchors" and "Engines" or "Stop/Start/More of/Less of".
+* I also like the framing with "Anchors" and "Engines" or "Stop/Start/More of/Less of".

 One good rule to express to the participants is to avoid naming other people, inviting to use "I-messages".